jvcjunior/login-react-redux/README.md

 # Login app with React, Redux, and Firebase
+Firebase Login is a simple, easy-to-use authentication service built on top of Firebase Login, allowing you to authenticate users without any server-side code.

+Firebase Login offers several types of authentication: email/password, and third-party integration with Facebook, GitHub, Google, and Twitter.
+It allows you to authenticate your users without having to manually store authentication credentials or run a server.

-A simple Login app example — built with React, Redux, and Firebase.
+This app was built with React, Redux, and Firebase.

+# Demo

 Try the demo at https://login-react-redux.firebaseapp.com.